PermutaTriangle/comb_spec_searcher/README.md

 Strategies are functions that take as input a class `C` and produce rules about `C`.
 The types of strategies are as follows:
  - `initial_strats`: yields rules for classes
  - `inferral_strats`: returns a single equivalence rule
  - `expansion_strats`: yields rules for classes
-    - `ver_strats`: returns a rule when a classes count is known
+ - `ver_strats`: returns a rule when the count of a class is known

-For example, every word over the alphabet `Σ` starting with prefix `p` is either `p` or has prefix `pa` for some `a` in `Σ`.
+For example, every word over the alphabet `Σ` starting with prefix `p` is either just `p` or has prefix `pa` for some `a` in `Σ`.
 This rule is splitting the original into disjoint subsets.
-We call a rule using disjoint union `BatchRule`.
+We call a rule using disjoint union a `BatchRule`.
 Although in this case there is a unique rule created by the strategy, strategies are assumed to create multiple rules, and as such should be implemented as generators.